microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

     paragraphs = analyze_layout(data, fm_endpoint, fm_api_key)
 ```

-## Task 2: Generate Text Embeddings via the Azure OpenAI Service in the Azure Function
+## Task 2: Setup the Azure OpenAI Service

 **Resources:** \
 [Azure OpenAI Service Documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)\
 [Create a resource and deploy a model using Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)

+In order to work with the GPT models from OpenAI, we need to create the Azure OpenAI service and deploy the models we will be using.

 Under your Resource Group, search for *openai* in the search bar and select the **Azure OpenAI** service.